HomeDing/homeding.github.io/boards/index.md

   Here are some boards and devices supported by the HomeDing library.
 ---

-{% from 'macros.njk' import imgCard %}
+{% from 'macros.njk' import imgCard, elemCard with context %}

 On the market you find a lot of solutions like bare chip adapters, development boards, IoT devices off-the-shelf and even complete kits that use these chips.